AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.8.4 =
+* Fix: Issue with Select2 Multiple not loading correctly
+* Fix: Role Faceted Menus will now only display the roles selected in Userlisting Settings

+= 3.8.3 =
+* Fix: issue with 2FA functionality and newer block themes
+* Fix: simple upload fields issue on mobile and improve UI when waiting for the upload to process
+* Fix: case where 2FA fields were duplicated in a scenario with Elementor

 = 3.8.2 =
 * Fix: issue with large icons and text Social Connect display option
 * Fix: issue with {{approval_url}} tag for EPAA email notification that wasn't working in some cases